Choi Jieun: Political career

 She also actively promoted the establishment of Gadeokdo New International Airport and the related laws.
 Afterwards, Choi was appointed as the chairperson of the special committee for the Busan Gadeok New Airport Promotion of the Democratic Party.

-In the 2021 by-election, she was widely considered as the Democratic Party's candidate for Busan Metropolitan City mayor.
+In the 2021 by-election, she was widely considered as the Democratic Party's candidate for mayor of Busan.
 It is known that she has been asked to run for mayor election several times from the Busan Democratic Party, and in various opinion polls, she ranked second in the suitability of the Democratic Party candidate and firmly in second place among the Democratic Party supporters.
 However, she announced her intention not to run for the major election because the election was held for the reasons attributable to the Democratic Party.
 Later, she supported Kim Young-Chun, who later became Democratic Party's nominee for Pusan Major election.
 Although the Democratic Party lost heavily in the election, Kim Young-chun took first place in the Bukgangseo-eul (Kangseo District and Part of Buk District), where Choi directly led the election.

-In 2021, Choi joined Lee Jae Myung's Presidential Campaign as a Policy Advisor and Spokeperson throughout the Democratic Primary.
-Choi had debated on the value and feasibilities of Universal Basic Income and other Lee's campaign pledges with Yoon Hee Suk before she resigned from the opposition party's candidate.
+In 2021, Choi joined Lee Jae Myung's presidential campaign as a policy advisor and spokesperson throughout the Democratic primary.
+Choi had debated on the value and feasibilities of universal basic income and other Lee's campaign pledges with Yoon Hee Suk before she resigned from the opposition party's candidate.
 She also co-led Lee's primary campaign team in Pusan, and contributed to his unexpected success in Pusan, which is the second largest city in Korea but politically conservative.

 Political positions

 She is a strong advocate of Gadeokdo New International Airport.
 Both Gimhae Airport and Gadeokdo New Airport are located in her constituency, Gangseo district of Busan.
 Choi Ji-eun actively pushed to establish the new Gadeok Airport and the law on the new Gadeok Airport, which passed early 2021.
 Afterwards, Choi was appointed as the chairperson of the special committee for the Busan Gadeok New Airport Promotion of the Democratic Party.
 She emphasizes the importance of the Gadeok New Airport for re-boosting and re-shaping Busan economy.
 She considers Singapore is a good benchmark for Pusan.

-Choi has been contributing to shaping the Party's economic policy agenda and new legislations as a core member of the Party's strategic committees.
-She serves as the Vice-Chairman of the Policy Committee of the Democratic Party of Korea, a member of the National Economic Advisory Council, a member of the Innovation Committee, a member of Media Mediation Law Task Force, and a member of the Special Committee on Semiconductors.
+Choi has been contributing to shaping the party's economic policy agenda and new legislations as a core member of the party's strategic committees.
+She serves as the vice-chairman of the Policy Committee of the Democratic Party of Korea, a member of the National Economic Advisory Council, a member of the Innovation Committee, a member of Media Mediation Law Task Force, and a member of the Special Committee on Semiconductors.

 She is a founding member of the 'Democracy 4.0 Researcher', a think tank led by pro-Moon (pro-Moon Jae-in) members of the Democratic Party.